 Is gum disease permanent?

-Your dentist can treat and reverse the first stage of gum disease if caught early.
-As the disease progresses, it becomes permanent.
-The dentist or periodontist can treat the next three stages, but cannot reverse the disease.
+Our dentist can treat and reverse the first stage of gum disease if caught early.
+As the disease progresses, it can become permanent.
+A dentist or periodontist can treat the next three stages, but cannot reverse advanced periodontitis.
+You may require gum surgery or other intense forms of treatment for advanced periodontitis.

 Can saltwater rinse heal gum infection?